TheBotAvenger/Roblox-Influencer-Program-Unethical-Videos/report.md

 to the report if this happens.

 ### Video Metrics
-* Total videos: 632,861 videos
+* Total videos: 635,452 videos
-* Total videos found that match keywords: 44,261 videos
+* Total videos found that match keywords: 44,390 videos
+  * Total unprocessed videos: 128 videos
-* Total videos found that are processed and marked: 3,455 videos
+* Total videos found that are processed and marked: 3,456 videos
-  * Information Collection: 2,353 videos
+  * Information Collection: 2,354 videos
   * Non-Giftcard Robux Giveaways: 966 videos
   * Other: 99 videos
   * Phishing: 37 videos